oplabs/primestaked-eth/README.md

 deposit new-mnemonic
 ```

-Follow the wizard and create a required number of validator keys - the wizard ask what number of keys are required -
+Follow the wizard and create a required number of validator keys - the wizard asks what number of keys are required -
 along with the validator deposit data.
 Example validator keys for mnemonic "daughter topple square amount rich elder
-regret blade crisp auto burden shoe enrich weasel apart case space zebra require oyster stadium icon truly result" are
+regret blade crisp auto burden shoe enrich weasel apart case space zebra require oyster stadium icon truly result" is
 located in `validator_key_data/validator_keys`

 After that create shares data that can be used by the DVT to deploy distributed validators.
 See example command: